 We invite you to experience Fourth Genre: Explorations in Nonfiction, a journal devoted to publishing notable, innovative work in nonfiction.
 Given the genre’s flexibility and expansiveness, we welcome a variety of works ranging from personal essays and memoirs to literary journalism and personal criticism.
 The editors invite works that are lyrical, self-interrogative, meditative, and reflective, as well as expository, analytical, exploratory, or whimsical.
 In short, we encourage submissions across the full spectrum of the genre.
 The journal encourages a writer-to-reader conversation, one that explores the markers and boundaries of literary/creative nonfiction.

-Fourth Genre is pleased to announce Robert Root as 2014 judge of the 10th annual Fourth Genre Steinberg Essay Prize!
-Submission guidelines and information on past winners are listed on the Prize page.
+Fourth Genre is thrilled to announce the results of the 2014 Fourth Genre Steinberg Essay Prize!
+See information on the winner and finalists on the Prize page.

 This journal is available through JSTOR and Project MUSE